elviin/recipesearch/README.md

 # recipesearch
-A learning project I use to improve my js skills after taking an online course.
+A learning project I use to improve my js skills after taking an online course by Jonas Schmedtmann:  JavaScript ES6+, OOP, AJAX, Webpack

 ### Dependencies
 ```